AMY VAN WINKLE

 Van Winkle now works mainly in the wax based medium of encaustic.
 Her influences include Gerhard Richter, Mark Rothko, and Cy Twombly.
 In addition to these influences, she acknowledges the role that personal experiences take in shaping her work.
 Although she creates quite spontaneously, there's always a hint of structure and control to her paintings.
 The theme of transition is common throughout her work.

 Van Winkle lives in New Mexico with her partner Michael, their son Declan and two dogs named Oliver and Seamus.
 She states: “It's simple; I create art because it makes me happy.
-My paintings aren't complicated, but yet they're full of memories and emotions.
+My paintings aren't complicated, yet they're full of memories and emotions.
 In my early artistic endeavors, I found comfort in creating pieces that were very linear and controlled, a stark contrast to my always-chaotic life of work and travel.”
 Just as Van Winkle has grown and evolved, so have her paintings.
 The encaustic paint she uses provides a unique structure for her visual voice.
 Van Winkle’s paintings become a dialog of fused layers, with transparent and opaque details.
-She builds up these layers and then selectively scrapes, incises and scars the surface creating a visibly archival history.
+She builds up these layers and then selectively scrapes, incises, and scars the surface creating a visibly archival history.

-The artist’s paintings are intuitive, drawing on inspiration from architecture, nature, song lyrics and quotes.
-Her work maintains structure as she is always in control of the medium, however, there's always an element of surprise when she torches the wax.
+The artist’s paintings are intuitive, drawing on inspiration from architecture, nature, song lyrics, and quotes.
+Her work maintains structure as she is always in control of the medium, however there is always an element of surprise when she torches the wax.
 This plays perfectly on her conflicting need for control and spontaneity.
 The surfaces she creates look delicate, yet they have endured a history of heating and scraping.
 Van Winkle’s paintings are a visual representation and diary of her personal journey and explorations.

 The Encaustic Process: